msokolov/lux/README.md

 ### Optimizer ###

-Lux evaluates absolute expressions (essentially: paths beginning with a "/") as if they were preceded by a call to collection(): ie they are evaluated for every document in the database, in some fixed order, which is defined per query, but in general is unpredictable.
+Lux evaluates absolute expressions in the outer context (essentially: paths beginning with a "/") as if they were preceded by a call to collection(): ie they are evaluated for every document in the database, in some fixed order, which is defined per query, but in general is unpredictable.
 The Lux optimizer's main job is to reduce the number of documents for which a given expression in fact